akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 @@@ div { .group-java }

-The function passed to both factory methods is invoked with a special @apidoc[ActiveActiveContext] that needs to be passed to the concrete `ActiveActiveEventSourcedBehavior` and on to the super constructor.
+The function passed to both factory methods is invoked with a special @apidoc[ReplicationContext] that needs to be passed to the concrete `ReplicatedEventSourcedBehavior` and on to the super constructor.

 The context gives access to: